mugenzi93/Deep_Health/README.md

 3. **Identify independent variables**.
 These are the variables to be used as inputs to the model in order to predict the target variable.

 3. **Data Cleaning**.
   - Determine the format and datatype of each variable.
 Variables can be categorical or numerical.
-Categorical variables care usually provided as strings, characters or integer numbers with a relatively small cardinality.
+Categorical variables are usually provided as strings, characters or integer numbers with a relatively small cardinality.
 Numerical variables are usually floats and integers.
   - Find and note variable with missing values
   - Describe variables.
 You need to calculate statistical metrics (count, mean, standard deviation, median, mode, 25% and 75% quantile, ...) for each variable.
   - Treat missing values: